| |

 with all safeguards for her rights and respect for her virtues.

-After Rasulullah attained ‘Nabuwat’ and visited the
+After Rasoolullaah attained ‘Nabuwat’ and visited the

 heavens ‘Jibraeel’ (A.S.) gave him a “Jannat nu